 The passes must be returned at the end of the placement.
 If an instructor is carrying on with another group, they must assign the passes to the new students by signing them out again.

 The passes will be assigned based on gender so that the students may access the locker rooms.
 They also provide access to the bike locker, available in the parking lot of SPH.

 Clniical Instructors and nursing specialty students doing placements at PHC will be provided temporary passes.
-Please contact the Student Placement Coordinator to make arrangments to sign out the passes.

 - OR Observation